 Use liquid measuring cups and a liquid measuring shot glass for your wet ingredients.
 Use your dry measuring cups and spoons for your dry ingredients.
 You won’t have to wash any of them in between dough if you use them properly.

 Again, if you divide your days into mixing, baking and decorating, you will only clean up after each task once!

 6. Exercise cookie -cutter smarts.

-Not all cookie cutters are created equal.
-Many of the cutest cutters turn to blobs once baked.
+Not all cookie cutters are created equal!
+Many of the cutest cutters turn into boring blobs once baked.
 The best choices have very straight-forward shapes and no special details.
 Think about what is fun to decorate.
 You don’t have to make every shape in your set.
 I always make at least one batch of just Christmas trees, because they are my favorite.

 BEST SHAPES: Christmas trees, stockings, wreathes, snowmen, ornaments and mittens

 WORST SHAPES: Santa, sleighs, wreathes with candles, elves, intricate snowflakes

 BEST EXTRAS: A few stars and bells are great for decorating burn-out.
 They can use whatever frosting color is left.
 Also, I like something not as cute to nibble on first, so I can eat while I admire my work.

 LAST SHAPE TIP: Reindeer are really cute when made out of gingerbread.
 Add a red dot for Rudolf.

 Buttercream tastes best, but never completely hardens.
 I use it on sugar cookies.
 Royal icing hardens to a perfect glaze which makes it best for a cookie that will be stacked in a tin, but it’s not as delicious.
 Add a bit of lemon juice to improve the taste.
 I use royal icing for gingerbread people.